-In this tutorial we will show you how to install Redmine on Ubuntu 18.04 LTS.
+In this tutorial, we will show you how to install Redmine on Ubuntu 18.04 LTS.
 For those of you who didn’t know, Redmine is a project management web app that allows users to manage projects flexibly while offering robust monitoring tools and a broad library of plug-ins.
-This free and open source solution offers a substitute for paid job management tools and contains support for wikis, forums, calendars, and information visualization programs.
+This free and open-source solution offers a substitute for paid job management tools and contains support for wikis, forums, calendars, and information visualization programs.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
-I will show you through the step by step installation Wine on an Ubuntu 18.04 (Bionic Beaver) server.
+I will show you through the step by step installation Redmine on an Ubuntu 18.04 (Bionic Beaver) server.

 Install Redmine on Ubuntu 18.04 LTS Bionic Beaver

 Step 1.
 First, make sure that all your system packages are up-to-date by running these following apt-get commands in the terminal.